-Donated Goods, Facilities and Services
+Donated Goods, Facilities, and Services

 Donated non-cash assets, such as use of facilities and goods, are recorded at their fair values in the period received.
 The Home receives a significant amount of donated services from unpaid volunteers who assist with the different functions of the Home.
+For the years ended September 30, 2022 and 2021, no donated services from volunteers have been recognized in the statements of activities because the criteria for recognition was not satisfied.

-Contributions of donated services that create or enhance non-financial assets, or that require specialized skills (which include accounting and legal services), are provided by individuals possessing those skills, and would typically need to be purchased, if not provided by donation, are recorded at their fair values in the period received.
-For the years ended September 30, 2021 and 2020, the fair value of donated services of \$19,488 and \$13,755, respectively, were included as donations in the statements of activities and as professional and consultant fees on the statements of functional expenses.
+Contributions of donated services that create or enhance nonfinancial assets, or that require specialized skills (which include accounting and legal services), are provided by individuals possessing those skills, and would typically need to be purchased, if not provided by donation, are recorded at their fair values in the period received.
+For the years ended September 30, 2022 and 2021, the fair value of donated services of \$5,471 and \$19,488, respectively, were presented as contributed nonfinancial assets in the statements of activities and as professional and consultant fees on the statements of functional expenses.